AnuragJosyula/AWS-project-webserver-host/README.md

 ## 📡 Deployment

 This site is deployed on an Ubuntu EC2 instance using Apache HTTP Server.
-The files are located at: